Are you weighing up whether to rent or buy a home? Both have upsides and drawbacks.

 You are more mobile when you rent because you can move out at the end of the lease.
-Buying a home entails a lot of upfront costs, from the down payment to inspections to loan fees.
+Buying a home entails a lot of upfront costs, from the deposit to stamp duty to all the various searches and conveyancing fees.
 Renting carries fewer upfront costs.

 Equity is great when you build it

-On the other hand, renting does carry a hidden cost: You don’t build equity.
+On the other hand, renting has a major drawback: you don’t build equity.

 What is equity?

-When the home’s value rises while the mortgage debt falls, you’re “building equity.”
-It’s like owning a stock whose price goes up.
+When the home’s value rises while the mortgage debt falls as you repay it, you’re “building equity.”

 Home’s value – Mortgage debt = Equity

-“History shows that homeowership is a pretty good investment,” says Malcolm Hollensteiner, director of retail lending, sales and production for TD Bank.
+“History shows that homeowership is a pretty good investment,” says Malcolm Hollensteiner, Mid-Atlantic director of mortgage at United Bank.